.jpg)

 Join our mailing list

-Women in Physics and Related Fields (WiP+) is an informal group of women (primarily) supporting other women in the fields of Physics, Astronomy, Applied and Engineering Physics, Biophysics, and other related fields.
+Women in Physics and Related Fields (WiP+) is an informal group of women (primarily) supporting other women and gender minorities in the fields of Physics, Astronomy, Applied and Engineering Physics, Biophysics, and other related fields.
 Everyone, ranging from prospective majors through faculty and staff, is invited to participate.
 This is the current incarnation of the first women in physics group that was started here at Cornell in the fall of 1976.

 Gallery WiP+ in the News Student Spotlights Resources Articles & More History |